redpony/cmu-mt-11731/index.md

 ## Freely Available (Parallel) Corpora

  * [WIT<sup>3</sup>](https://wit3.fbk.eu/) is a transcribed corpus of [TED talks](http://www.ted.com/talks) in many languages (small/medium).
  * The [2015 Workshop on Machine Translation Shared Task](http://statmt.org/wmt15/translation-task.html) distributes European Parliament (large), News Commentary (medium) parallel data in several European languages, as well as standard development and test sets.
-Large amounts of monolingual data are also available.
+Large amounts of monolingual data are also available here.
  * [OPUS](http://opus.lingfil.uu.se/) is a growing collection of parallel data in many domains and languages.

 ## Other MT Courses